abmist/s1ci/README.md

 ## For a future stage, it could be added:
 * A page for buying tickets.
 * Links to speakers' and partners’ detailed information.
 * This project doesn’t use Angular Material, Material Design Lite, Angular UI, etc. because its purpose was creating an Angular.js SPA from scratch.
-But they would be a truly useful tools for a next stage.
+But they would be truly useful tools for a next stage.

 ## Visit the site
 [Fintopics](https://fintopics-project.firebaseapp.com/#/)